 Just a few minutes out of Appleton, this state park is at the north end of Lake Winnebago.
 It offers a marina, a public beach, a huge play area with playground equipment and plenty of room for picnicking, Frisbee, or simple relaxation.
 Above the beach is the cliffs area with more recreational opportunities such as rock climbing, camping, nature trails, and a walking tour of ancient Indian burial mounds from the Copper Culture civilization.
 I love the diversity of plants and trees.
 One of my highlights of last summer was gathering a few handfuls of wild grapes and wild crab apples that provided tart and tasty jelly.
 (Maybe I have a dull life, but it seemed exciting at the time, perhaps because it's so hard to get jelly to turn out well.)

-This new planetarium at the University of Wisconsin-Fox Valley is a world-class facility with a 50-foot dome, giant full-color special effects and five channel surround sound.
+This new planetarium at the University of Wisconsin-Fox Valley is a world-class facility with a 50-foot dome, giant full-color special effects and five channel surround sound, sharing the wonders of the universe with Northeast Wisconsin since 1998.
+Explore the starry nighttime sky, visit the planets, travel to galaxies and beyond in Wisconsin's first major planetarium.
+Family shows for the young and young-at-heart; feature shows for a more in-depth astronomy experience.
 Experience rich presentations about our universe with beautiful graphics and 3-D effects.
 The planetarium features an Evans and Sutherland Digistar II star projector, a true state-of-the-art system.
 There are also interactive keypads at each seat to enable audience participation in performances.
 Seats 98 people, with four extra spaces available for wheelchairs.
 Great for parties and corporate events, also.
-Cost is $6 for adults, $4 for seniors and children under 12.
+Cost depends on the event.
+Fun place!
+Give it a try.
 For information, call (920) 832-2848.
 1478 Midway Road, Menasha (close to the south border of Appleton).

 Such a library!
 It puts my previous local library in Atlanta to shame.
 A tremendous selection of books, magazines, newspapers, audio and video tapes, compact disks, etc. The staff is friendly and competent.
 My favorite features include excellent foreign language materials, several cases of science fiction, and a whole floor of children's materials.
 Why go anywhere else for fun?